Events and Information in the Beertown and Praline area

-Members of Boy Scout Troop 9270 will lead volunteers in picking up trash on either side of the Thakiwaki River on Saturdays April 20 and June 1.
+Members of Boy Scout Troop 9270 will lead volunteers in picking up trash on either side of the Thakiwaki River on Saturdays, July 6 and 20.
 Meet at the Old Brewery Bridge (Hazeltine St.) at 9am.
 Water and healthy snacks will be provided.

 - Calling all Ladies!
 The Beertown L.E.G.S – Ladies Empowered by God’s Spirit!

 We are a women’s prayer group who come together to share, pray, and have our voices heard!
 But not merely a social club, the Beertown L.E.G.S. is a unique group of God-called ladies empowered by the Holy Spirit for ministry to each other, the local body, and the community at large!
 LEGS meets the first and third Mondays of the month.
 All ladies welcome to attend.
 Various books and/or topics chosen for discussion.

 - Rhys Bramblethorpe, in Person!
 Saturday, June 22, 11:30 a.m.

 Bramblethorpe House Museum Curator Wendell Beasley will bring Rhys Bramblethorpe to life in a guided tour of the oldest house in Beertown.
 Highlights of the tour will include Bramblethorpe’s personal explanation of the architecture of the house as he designed it, including the secret passage between his study and the kitchen, as well as the infamous bedroom where Caroline McKinney was murdered.